entigolabs/entigo-infralib-agent/README.md

   * name - name of the step
   * type - type of the step
   * workspace - terraform workspace to use
-  * approve - approval type for the step, only applies when terraform needs to change or destroy resources, based on semver
+  * approve - approval type for the step, only applies when terraform needs to change or destroy resources, based on semver.
+Approve always means that manual approval is required, never means that agent approves automatically, default **always**
   * version - version of Entigo Infralib terraform modules to use
   * remove - whether to remove the step during merge or not, default **false**
   * vpc_prefix - whether to attach a vpc to codebuild or not, used for getting vpc config from SSM